HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 !!!note
     You must create the config.json in each `<VOLUME_DIR>` folder to set up multiple configurations.
 Otherwise, the system picks up the configurations specified in the default config.json available under `dist/configuration` in node version.

-## DXClient Usage Information Commands
+## DXClient usage information commands

 The following commands show the Help documents, Version check & License information for DXClient usage.